3 tips for Refilling Your Well

 2. Have a regular plan and time for your rest days, with options.

 For me, it’s worked out to have half of Friday, half of Saturday, half of Sunday, half of Monday.
-There’s always something going on that changes my schedule, so Saturday mornings might be recharging my well by going to the Farmer’s Market in St. Augustine, or crashing out from fun on Friday night.
-Sunday mornings are reliably rest periods, now recently offset with the fitness joy of heading to St. Augustine again for Latin Dancing at Tempo around 6.
+There’s always something going on that changes my schedule, so Saturday mornings might be refilling my well by going to the Farmer’s Market in St. Augustine, or crashing out from fun on Friday night.
+Sunday mornings are reliably rest periods, now recently offset with the fitness joy of heading to out for salsa dancing at night.
 Monday mornings I plan for my brain and body to be offline, with setting intentions for the week and getting back to messages and returning calls by later Monday afternoon.

 The key is: Plan for rest.
 You must have it to function.
 Especially while recovering from adrenal exhaustion, I had to make it this priority number one if I wanted to continue living.